 Paxton Pits Nature Reserve covers 77 hectares of lakes, meadow, grassland, scrub and woodland where you can enjoy a wealth of wildlife all year round.
-The reserve is famous for its nightingales and cormorants and is home to a wide variety of other birds, insects, mammals and flora.
-Whether you are painting the scenery with watercolours, bird watching or going for a walk, we hope you enjoy your visit.
+The reserve is a SSSI (Special Site of Scientific Interest) for its water birds and is well known for nightingales which can be heard singing between the end of April and June.

-The resserve is also home to an Environmental Education Centre, which is managed by the local Wildlife Trust.
+The reserve is also home to an Environmental Education Centre, which is managed by the local Wildlife Trust.
 The Friends of Paxton Pits support the reserve by organising events and activities to raise funds to improve the reserve for people and wildlife.